Other Common Names

 - Saturated fat helps to maintain your cholesterol levels and thus boost your heart health.

-- Vitamin E and K can reduce ageing factors like acne, wrinkles, fine lines, blemishes, spots.
+- Vitamin E and K can reduce aging factors like acne, wrinkles, fine lines, blemishes, spots.

-- Applying canola oil with some essential oil can treat skin problems, hydrates and nourishes your skin.
+- Applying canola oil with some essential oil can treat skin problems, hydrate, and nourishes your skin.

 - Research has shown that people who have consumed canola oil regularly for about 4 weeks have reduced their belly fat by 1.5%.
-So it helps for those looking to lose their weight.
+So it helps for those who are looking to lose weight.